-Jaclyn Zocca is an Instructor of Medical Psychology at Columbia University Irving Medical Center and a neuropsychologist at the Promise Program at Columbia within the division of Child and Adolescent Psychiatry.
+Jaclyn Zocca is an Assistant Professor of Medical Psychology (in Psychiatry) at Columbia University Irving Medical Center and a neuropsychologist at the Promise Program at Columbia within the division of Child and Adolescent Psychiatry.
 Dr. Zocca is a licensed clinical psychologist and a neuropsychologist specializing in working with children and adolescents.

 Dr. Zocca provides comprehensive neuropsychological evaluations for children, adolescents, and young adults experiencing learning, attention/executive functioning, language, and developmental disorders.
 Dr. Zocca's evaluations assess aspects of an individual's academic, neurocognitive, social, and emotional functioning through a culturally sensitive, developmental framework in order to understand each person's unique strengths and areas of growth.
 Using this knowledge, Dr. Zocca creates individualized, effective recommendations designed to target areas of academic, neurocognitive, and socioemotional difficulty.
 She also provides ongoing consultation for families, school personnel, and service providers to ensure that each individual receives the appropriate supports and services to foster growth.